 These are free but valid video sites.
 They will not offer you a citation.

-Note that the last Google's Advanced Search choice, usage rights, is not particularly accurate.
-You'll still to check usage rights set by the images' original creators.
+Google's Advanced Search limiter for usage rights is not particularly accurate, so check usage rights set by the images' original creators.
+Doublecheck that you have rights to use photos in these sites below.

 Some web search engines are better than others in protecting your privacy, not storing your search history or personal data and avoiding third-party ads.
 Try these two if you're looking for additional information and images about diseases and conditions.